abessalov/Ocean_ETH_Prediction/phase2/REPORT.md

 # Report of ETH Prediction Round 2

----
 ## 1. Input data
 - We downloaded ETH/USD hourly prices data for the last 2 years from yfinance library.
 - There are small differences in ETH/USD and ETH/USDT prices in but they are so insignificant that we can neglect them:
 ![Screenshot](develop/pictures/data_example.PNG)
-- These data we will use to train neural network model.
+- This dataset we will use to train neural network model.

 ## 2. Data preprocessing for neural network training